eidercpin/golang_things/README.md

-this is a message for test the sinc file with my pc and git.
+this is the new ideas for this file, just to see the changes on file easy and simple